jadedocelot/Bin2rong/bryn/pytorch/README.md

 # 4 Layer Neural Network
-	- Our NN will be fully connected and will analyze the MNIST dataset.
+	- Our NN will be `ully connected and will analyze the MNIST dataset.
 	- The input layer will have 28 x 28 (= 784) greyscale pixels which make up the MNIST dataset

 	-  Onece the data has been received at the input layer, it will propogate through two hidden layers, each having 200 nodes